drocheam/optrace/docs/source/details/matrix_analysis.rst

 **Aperture inside setup**

-When the aperture stop is positioned within the lens setup, the system and its matrix :math:`\text{M}` can be decomposed into three distinct parts:
+When the aperture stop is positioned within the lens setup, the system and its matrix :math:`\text{M}` can be decomposed into three parts:

 .. math::
    \text{M} = \text{M}_\text{rear} \cdot \text{M}_\text{gap} \cdot \text{M}_\text{front}